Debugging functions

 Function bundle: Core

-Logs a message in the messages window for debugging purposes.
-This function can be especially useful for inspecting variable values within a custom function at runtime.
-Unlike other functions and the return statement, Console() doesn't actually return a value; rather, it logs messages in a separate window for inspection purposes only.
+Logs a message to a console for debugging purposes.
+This function can be especially useful for debugging expressions.
+Unlike most functions, Console() does not return a value; rather, it logs messages in a separate window for data inspection purposes only.
 The successful use of this function has no computational impact on the evaluation of the expression.
+The location of the console depends on the profile or context where the expression is authored.
+If authoring an expression in ArcGIS Online, logged messages are accessed in the "Console" tab of the results window in the Arcade Editor.
+Expressions executed in web clients will log console messages to the browser console.

 Parameter